miguel-guerrero/antlr4_system_verilog_parser/README.md

 copied under /usr/local/lib however it is simple to change the expected path in the scripts if required.

-- Python 3 if using python binding (with pypy3 recommended)
+- Python 3 if using python binding (with pypy3 recommended).
+Testing has been performed with Python 3.6.5 and mostly pypy3 for speed.

 Python 3.6.5 has been used for testing but is expected that lower python 3 distributions may be compatible